 In order not to be redundant with other major ecosystem efforts, this plan does not specifically analyze ecosystem restoration projects underway or anticipated.
 Rather, this entire plan was developed considering largescale restoration efforts that are underway for the Everglades ecosystem.
+This plan does not address ecosystem restoration.
+However, this entire plan was developed considering the large-scale ecosystem restoration efforts that are underway for the Everglades ecosystem.
 This plan complements projects and activities that are focused on this critical aspect of improving the health and natural functions of the park and other south Florida ecosystem resources.
 See the section of this chapter titled "Relationship of the General Management Plan to Other Planning Efforts" for a discussion of Everglades ecosystem restoration efforts.
 More detailed information is available on the park's website.